-- (a) Rules 6500 through 6599 apply to all towing carriers, and to all Commission proceedings and operations concerning towing carriers, applicants, employees, and drivers. - (b) For a tow and storage of a motor vehicle performed under a written agreement with a municipal, county, state, or federal agency, nothing in these towing carrier rules shall be construed to prohibit such agency, to the extent permitted by law, from adopting and enforcing additional or more stringent requirements relating to towing carrier operations with regard to rules 6506; 6507(a), (c), (d), and (de); 6508; 6509; 6510; and 6512(a), (b), (d), (e), and (f). - (c) With regard to rules 6511(a), (b), (c), (d), (f), (g)(l)(A), (g)(ll), (h),e) and (i), thef), any written agreement regarding a nonconsensual tow may set higher or lower maximum rates than are provided in such rules.
-In the event thea written agreement does not set such rates, the Commission's rules will prevail.
-A written agreement does not include a tow authorization by a law enforcement official given to a towing carrier with which the law enforcement official's agency does not have a written agreement.
+- (a) Rules 6500 through 6599 apply to all towing carriers, and to all Commission proceedings and operations concerning towing carriers, applicants for a towing carrier permit, employees of towing carriers, and tow truck drivers. - (b) For a tow and storage of a motor vehicle performed under a written agreement between a towing carrier and with a municipal, county, state, or federal agency, nothing in these towing carrier rules shall be construed to prohibit such agency, to the extent permitted by law, from adopting and enforcing additional or more stringent requirements relating to towing carrier operations within their jurisdiction with regard to rules 6506; 6507(a), (c), (ed), and (fe); 6508; 6509; 6510; and 6512(a), (b), (ed), (fe), and (gf). - (c) Until January 1, 2018, with regard to rules 6511(a), (b), (c), (d), (e) and (f), any written agreement regarding a nonconsensual tow may set higher or lower maximum rates than are provided in such rules.
+On or after January 1, 2018, with regard to rules A written agreement between a towing carrier and a property owner to perform a nonconsensual tow may set rates for the tow less than, but not higher than, the rates established in paragraphs 6511(a), (b), (c), (d), (e), and (f), any written agreement regarding a nonconsensual tow may set lower maximum rates than are provided in such rules.
+In the event rates are not set through a written agreement does not set such rates, the Commission's rules will prevail rates shall default to those established in these rules.
+For purposes of this rule, Aa written agreement setting rates for the tow does not include a tow authorization by a law enforcement officerial given to a towing carrier with which whom the law enforcement officerial's agency does not itself have a written agreement.